Better safe than sorry, they say. But what that also means is: Don’t expect an apology.

 And speaking Arabic has become a suspicious act.

 The truth is, many American Muslims are African American or South Asian.
-The public has dutifully deputized itself in the interests of national security.
 Most Muslims worldwide come from Pakistan and the east.
 In other words, most Muslims aren’t even Arabs.
 But many Muslims do have Arabic names.
 President Barack Hussein Obama is not Arab (or a Muslim), but his first name and middle name are of Arabic origin.

 My first name is the Arabic pronunciation of “Aharon,” Moses’ brother.
 In the Islamic tradition, Moses and Aaron were prophets, Muslims, and role models.
 Indeed, many Muslims name their kids after heroes from the Islamic tradition, much like American parents name their daughters after presidential last names: Taylor, Reagan, Madison, Lincoln.
 (My apologies to any future Trumps.)